centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 ```

 #### classes
-From this configuration a agent_reverse_client object maintains a list of endpoint engine has to connect to.
-He manages also agent list update.
+From this configuration an agent_reverse_client object maintains a list of endpoints engine has to connect to.
+It manages also agent list updates.
-He contains a map config=> to_agent_connector
+It contains a map of to_agent_connector indexed by config.
 The role to_agent_connector is to maintain an alive connection to agent (agent_connection class).
-It owns a agent_connection class and recreate it in case of network failure.
+It owns an agent_connection class and recreates it in case of network failure.
-agent_connection holds a weak_ptr to agent_connection to warn him about connection failure.
+Agent_connection holds a weak_ptr to agent_connection to warn it about connection failure.